 Visa is not required for U.S. citizens staying 90 days or less

 Length of stay

 None required, but several are recommended

-Regions to Visit When Going on a VIP tour of Guatemala
+Regions to Visit When Going on a Luxury Tour to Guatemala

 - Coban & the Verapaces